merwaaan/megado/notes.md

 - Columns: the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug).

-- Alex Kidd in the Enchanted Castle: Planes are empty during the intro and in-game.
+- Alex Kidd in the Enchanted Castle:
+  - Planes are empty during the intro and in-game.
+  - The sega logo's gradient is not animated

 - Shadowrun: the games becomes completely glitched once the in-game menu is opened.